What are Planned Gifts?

 There are many ways to make a planned gift and the information below can help get you started, but we encourage you to seek professional estate planning and legal advice when deciding the most effective way for you to give.
 For more information, please contact us.

-Planned giving through a life insurance policy is a simple way to make a quiet, confidential gift with significant impact.
+Planned giving through a life insurance policy is a simple way to make a quiet, confidential gift with a significant impact.

 Some options for making a gift of life insurance include:

 - Gifting an insurance policy that is no longer needed to The Alaska Community Foundation may allow you to receive a current income tax deduction.

 - Purchasing a new life insurance policy and naming The Alaska Community Foundation as the owner.